Please support the Erskine Academy Legacy Fund. Donate anytime online!

 While our eight sending towns do pay tuition for their students, that amount is calculated each year by the state.
 The tuition allowance always falls short of what it actually costs to educate an Erskine student.
 Every year Erskine depends on support from the

-Annual Fund to bridge that gap and make up the difference.
+Legacy Fund to bridge that gap and make up the difference.

 Erskine Academy is a nonprofit 501(c)(3) educational institution recognized by the Internal Revenue Service as a tax exempt organization.
 Gifts to Erskine Academy are tax deductible to the extent allowed by law.

-Alumni participation (the percentage of active alumni who give a gift of any size) in the Annual Fund is crucial to Erskine’s fundraising success.
+Alumni participation (the percentage of active alumni who give a gift of any size) in the Legacy Fund is crucial to Erskine’s fundraising success.
 High alumni participation is a vote of confidence for Erskine, and “outside” donors who have a less direct connection with the school (community members, businesses, grant foundations, etc.) often consider “inside” donor participation numbers before making a gift.
 If alumni and parent support percentages are high, others will be inspired and encouraged to give to Erskine as well.

 Many businesses and corporations will partner with the charitable organizations in their regions by matching their employees’ (and sometimes their retirees’) philanthropic gifts.
 This is typically accomplished by filling out a form provided by your employer and sending it to Erskine with your gift.
-To find out if your employer participates in a matching gift program, contact your personnel or human resources office.

 An endowment is a fund made up of donations that carry a stipulation that they must be invested and that the principle must remain permanently intact.
 A portion of the fund’s annual investment earnings (typically four to six percent) can be spent on a restricted basis, and thus becomes an annual source of income for the organization.
 This allows the fund to grow and have a much greater impact over time than if it were spent all at once.
 The purpose of the Erskine endowment is to uphold our school’s academic excellence and to provide enduring financial benefits to students, faculty, staff, programs, and facilities.
 Active endowment funds at Erskine include: